Gemini-HUN/Bot_parts_global_localization/README.md

 This mod restores missing localization for the Dr Pepper Bot Parts DLC by adding support for all Spore-supported languages.

+## Requirements

+This mod requires the original Dr Pepper Bot Parts DLC.

+Original DLC:
+[link]

+**This repository does not include the original EA files.**

 ## Recommended

 For the missing Sing ability on the original Dr Pepper Bot Parts mouths,